carv3l/IA_Custouniforme/readme.md

 Problemas Encontrados

-M para E não é o melhor caminho
+~~ M para E não é o melhor caminho ~~

+B para E não é o melhor caminho

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.